freshdried/dora/README.md

 #living-space
 Transforms a living space into "living" space (living as in "alive").

-My take on Ubiquitous Computing in a room.
+Ubiquitous Computing in a room.

 ##Goals